NorthDragonDuck/e-shop-virtualization/README.md

 - Configuration: Caddyfile
 - Build Command: docker-compose build proxy

-## Docker Compose Usage
+### Docker Compose Usage

-To manage the application:
+- To manage the application:

-Open the terminal, navegate to the project directory using 'cd path/to/working_directory/e-shop-virtualization"
+  - Open the terminal, navegate to the project directory using 'cd path/to/working_directory/e-shop-virtualization"

-# To start all services:
+- To start all services:
   docker-compose up.
 In case to not see all the logs directly specify the "-d" option

-# To stop all services:
+- To stop all services:
   docker-compose down

-# To rebuild and start services after making changes:
-docker-compose up --build -d
+- To rebuild and start services after making changes: docker-compose up --build -d

-# To rebuild specific service:
-docker build --no-cache <service-name>. !Note: --no-chace option not nessesary
+- To rebuild specific service: docker build --no-cache "service-name". !Note: --no-chace option not nessesary

-## Networking
+### Networking

 The services are defined on multiple networks for security and isolation: